 Strategy #2: During the interview – Think out loud

 Remember that this interview format is all about thinking on your feet.
-When you are given a challenging situation, talk through it, whether it is a debate question, a team activity, or a fake scenario with an actor.
+When you are given a challenging situation, talk through it, whether it is an ethical question, a team activity, or a fake scenario with an actor.
 Consider all possible options and solutions.
 Brainstorm.
 It takes time to come up with good ideas so don’t hesitate to throw out as many ideas as you can before you find the one that will work best for the situation at hand.

 Strategy #3: During the interview – Ask questions